jacoblindev/ai-pair-dev/rules/generate-tasks.md

 Example sub-task shape:

 - [ ] Implement Domain Policy A
-  - Acceptance: Pure function coverage ≥ 90%; no file > 500 lines; public API unchanged; negative tests included.
+  - Acceptance: Public behavior covered by tests; boundaries respected per `ARCH.md`; ADR updated if a new runtime dep is introduced.
   - Notes: Any ADR or trade-offs captured.

 ---

 ## Output of this step

-- A task list with parents (including 0.0 Scaffolding & Guards and X.0 Align & Prune Tests) and scoped sub-tasks ready for `/rules/process-task-list.md`.
+- A task list with parents (including 0.0 Scaffolding and X.0 Align & Prune Tests) and scoped sub-tasks ready for `/rules/process-task-list.md`.
+- Traceability notes linking parents/sub-tasks to sections in the PRD and `ARCH.md`.